The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/1-promises.md

 console.log("Reading the-raven.txt");

-// A Promise object is returned const promise = fs.readFile(ravenFilePath, 'utf8');
+// A Promise object is returned const promise = fs.readFile('../data/the-raven.txt', 'utf8');

+// The .then method takes a callback to execute when the promise resolves (succeeds)
-// The .then and .catch methods schedule resolve/reject handlers promise
+// The .catch method takes a callback to execute when the promise rejects (fails) promise
   .then((data) => {
     const ravenCount = data.match(/raven/gi).length;